aaronland/go-libraryofcongress-datajam/README.md

 ### to-geocode

-Create a CSV file derived from one or more records from a line-seperated JSON file (see above) with location information to be geocoded (to determine canonical location identifiers).
+Create a CSV file derived from one or more records from a line-seperated JSON file (see above) with location information to be geocoded (to determine canonical location identifiers like a [Who's On First](https://whosonfirst.org) ID).

 ```
 $> go run -mod vendor cmd/to-geocode/main.go \